4musks/virtualizationA1/README.md

 # Things to know about MSR checks:
 - MSR checks would let VMM know which VMM capabilities are exposed by CPU.
-- Intel® 64 and IA-32 Architectures SDM (Release April 2022) [(download)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) > Volume 3 > Section "24.6.1 through 24.8.1" lists these controls and the capabilities each bit position would represent.
+- Intel® 64 and IA-32 Architectures SDM (Release April 2022) [(download)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) > Volume 3 > Section "24.6.1 through 24.8.1" lists these controls and the capabilities that each Bit(1/0) would represent.
   - 24.6.1 Pin-Based VM-Execution Controls(**5**).
   - 24.6.2 (Primary) Processor-Based VM-Execution Controls(**22**).
     - Table 24-7 lists the secondary processor-based VM-execution controls(**28**).
   > If Bit 31 of primary processor-based is 0, that do not support the secondary processor-based VM-execution controls.
     - Table 24-8 lists the tertiary processor-based VM-execution controls(**4**).
-  > If Bit 17 of primary processor-based is 0, that do not support the secondary processor-based VM-execution controls
+  > If Bit 17 of primary processor-based is 0, that do not support the tertiary processor-based VM-execution controls
     - Skip  **report_capability**(refer ![cmpe283-1.c](cmpe283-1.c)) for those(secondary/tertiary) MSRs when their Bit value is 0.
   - 24.7.1 VM-Exit Controls(**17**).
   - 24.8.1 VM-Entry Controls(**13**).